WeMake-cc/gitbook-template-copy-test/PITCHME.md

 ---

-#### your repo is now published
+your repo is now published

 ![](/assets/Screenshot 2018-01-04 15.33.02.jpg)

 ---

 open the gitbook editor

 ![](/assets/Screenshot 2018-01-04 15.32.25.jpg)

 ---

- in the menu select "import"
+in the menu select import

 ![](/assets/Screenshot 2018-01-04 15.33.23.jpg)

 ---

 now you can edit the book using the editor

 ![](/assets/Screenshot 2018-01-04 15.35.19.jpg)

 ---

 if you want to upload it on gitbook go to gitbook.com and click on +New

 ![](/assets/Screenshot 2018-01-04 15.36.12.jpg)

 ---

 select Github from the Lists

 ![](/assets/Screenshot 2018-01-04 15.36.24.jpg)